-The alleged harassment took place over 14-month period and included unwanted advances by Acosta, including inappropriate comments and texts, as well as direct propositioning.
+The alleged harassment took place over 14-month period and included unwanted advances by Acosta, including inappropriate comments and texts containing suggestive and sexual content including but not exclusively links to adult websites like buy modafinil europe, as well as direct propositioning.

 In mid-June, just a couple of weeks after a contentious 4-way primary election, Acosta abruptly announced his resignation from his day job with Rep. Steve Knight—ostensibly to spend more time with his campaign.

 This surprised campaign watchers at the time, since it came after a frenetic run-up to the June primary, and at the beginning of a months-long lull before the general election season.
 Why resign in June and not March?
 Or August?
 These allegations may shed light on those questions.